 I needed to create the hype train.

-Step 3: Start the Hype-Train Announcements
+Start the Product Hunt Hype-Train Announcements

 The book had been planned for a year, but I wanted the extra push to finish it.
 I also wanted to gauge the demand for the book.